 Pettigrew received his B.S.E. in health and physical education and his M.Ed. in physical education (2003), both from Arkansas Tech.
 He is married to the former Corrie O’Dell of Magnolia.
 The couple have a son, Maddox, and a daughter, Emma.

-Adam Anderson enters into his second season as the Muleriders’ pitching coach and is entering his ninth overall with the program after beginning his coaching career as a graduate assistant in 2010.
+Adam Anderson enters into his third season as the Muleriders’ pitching coach and is entering his tenth overall with the program after beginning his coaching career as a graduate assistant in 2010.
 Additionally, Anderson is responsible for the Muleriders’ strength and conditioning program as well as maintaining the baseball facilities at Walker Stadium at Goodheart Field.

 Two of SAU’s starters in 2017 would win at least 10 games on the mound, while the Muleriders’ go-to reliever posted a sub-1.00 ERA with seven saves over 24 appearances for the season.
 All three of those arms garnered All-GAC recognition as well.